-In the US and the EU, governments do not recognize privately certified timber as automatically complying with the law.
-In the US, legislation says that the companies which trade, use and/or market timber have to apply “due care” to ensure compliance, while in the EU there are more specific requirements for a “due diligence” system.
-It is the responsibility of companies to decide whether they consider that a system like FSC certification will be enough to demonstrate to the controlling authorities that they are exercising due care or diligence.
+In the USA and the EU, governments do not recognize privately certified timber as automatically complying with the law.
+In the USA, legislation suggests the companies which trade, use and/or market timber apply ‘due care’ to ensure compliance, while in the EU and in Australia there are specific requirements for a ‘due diligence’ system.
+In the EU, companies can use (FSC) certification as part of their due diligence system.

-These pages are to inform our stakeholders about what measures FSC has taken to respond to timber legality legislation, in particular how it has complemented its existing requirements for both Forest Management and Chain of Custody certification so that they contribute to compliance with the EU timber regulations.
-It also provides information on what contributions are expected, or likely to be expected, from FSC certificate holders in order to ensure compliance with timber legality legislation in different countries and regions, and provides information about the activities of European FSC offices concerning timber legality.
-The pages will be updated with specific information for certificate holders on an ongoing basis.
+These pages inform our stakeholders about what measures FSC has taken to respond to timber legality legislation, in particular how it has complemented its existing requirements for both forest management and chain of custody certification so that they contribute to compliance with the US, EU and Australian timber legality laws.
+They also provide information on what cooperation between FSC certificate holders is needed in order to ensure compliance with timber legality legislation in different countries and regions.
+The pages will be updated on an ongoing basis.

 FSC seeks to ensure that its certification system is contributing to the elimination of illegal logging, respecting the requirements of those governments that have introduced specific legislation.
 But it does not lose sight of the fact that legality is just the first step towards sustainability.